Telefonica/is-user-valid/README.md

       "default" : {
         "searchBase": "o=TID",
         "filterFieldName": "mail",
-        //Regex to select the part of the email address to be used when querying "filterFieldRegEx": "(.*)",
+        //Regex to select the part of the email address to be used when querying.
+It MUST be set.
+        "filterFieldRegEx": "(.*)",
         "scope": "sub",
         "attributes": "mail",